-SIP-PBX and SP-SSE implementations sending changes to negotiated media capabilities via SIP reINVITE MUST support [RFC 3261], Section 14 "Modifying an Existing Session".
+SIP-PBX and SP-SSE implementations sending changes to negotiated media capabilities via SIP re-INVITE MUST support [RFC 3261], Section 14 "Modifying an Existing Session".
 SIP UPDATE MAY be used for this purpose when both endpoints advertise support for [RFC 3311].

-14.2 Codec Support and Media Transport
+14.2 Media Transport

-A Media Endpoint MUST transport and receive voice samples using the real-time transport protocol (RTP) as described in [RFC 3550].
+A Media Endpoint MUST send and receive voice samples using the real-time transport protocol (RTP) as described in [RFC 3550] and SHOULD support SRTP [RFC 3711] using SDP security descriptions [RFC 4568] for the key exchange, as specified in Section 14.4.